methmk/mitAssignment/README.md

        $python generateDummyData.py

-3. **Run the Main Application**: Execute the main script that will use the generated dummy data and perform batch processing:
+3. **Run the Main Application**: Execute the main script that will use the generated dummy data, perform batch processing and start the chat in terminal:

        $python llama3.1.py